UBC-MDS/movielover_r/docs/reflection-milestone4.md

 - The app was deployed on Heroku.
 So, other users are welcome to use the app for their purpose by accessing the webserver.
 - Each plot demonstrates different information of movies with minimal overlaps.

-### Limitations and Future Improvements
+### Reflection on R Implementations and Future Improvements

+- Based on the peer review comments, in order to better serve the needs for potential audiences, the app should provide a list of movies that are recommended based on users' preferences.
+If time permits, we would like to develop another tab for movie recommendations!
+- R has more requirements and constraints on deployment to Heroku.
+- The ggplot in R does not well support interactivity between graphs.
+We find it difficult to implement the same interactivity as what we facilitated in Python
 - If time permits, we would like to look for a more updated data set for movies as our current data set only contains movies that were produced before 2016.
 - Our data set is unbalanced, some genres (e.g. Black Comedy) only have a limited number of movies.
 So, our final result may not be comprehensive.
 - The background colour and overall web aesthetic design could be refined.
-- The app does not provide a list of movies that are recommended based on users' preferences.
+- Our team only used several features in the data set.
+Perhaps, we can incorporate more features to generate more meaningful insights for movie enthusiasts.
+- There is no instruction for using the interactivity on the app.
+A detailed usage instruction could be provided.
+- For future development, we may consider adding a couple of advanced graphics as optional plots, which provide more information to different users.
+- For now, the app only supports two filters.
+In the future, we may include more options, such as MPAA Ratings or Distributors.
+- The app only presents the US Revenue as an indication of the box offices.
+To extend our user pool from North America to the international market, the amount of worldwide revenue could be added.

 - Our team only used several features in the data set.
 Perhaps, we can incorporate more features to generate more meaningful insights for movie enthusiasts.
 - There is no instruction for using the interactivity on the app.
 A detailed usage instruction could be provided.
 - For future development, we may consider adding a couple of advanced graphics as optional plots, which provide more information to different users.